addyblanch/PHInder/README.md

 Matching analysis as a single piece of code that will look for correlations between two data sets that come from the same samples.
-We are particularly thinking about bacteria and gene data from the same set of individuals.The code only looks at presence/absence rather than abundance.
+We are particularly thinking about bacteria and gene data from the same set of individuals.

 Requires two data frames (output from a tool such as Salmon)